5 reasons why Proof-Based Scanning is a game-changer

 In any web application environment, you will get a variety of issues that differ in type, importance, and potential impact.
 To get measurable security improvements from day one, you need to focus your resources where they will make the biggest difference at a given time, starting with vulnerabilities that are directly exploitable and would have the greatest impact if targeted by attackers.

-This is where Proof-Based Scanning really shines.
-Every confirmed vulnerability that is accompanied by proof has already been safely exploited by Invicti, so you know for a fact that attackers could exploit it as well.
-Combined with severity ratings and technical information provided in each vulnerability report, this gives you accurate data to plan and prioritize your resolution efforts for maximum effectiveness and rapid time-to-value.
+This is where proof-based scanning really shines.
+Every confirmed vulnerability that is accompanied by proof has already been safely exploited by the scanner, so you know for a fact that attackers could exploit it as well.
+Combined with severity ratings and technical information provided in each vulnerability report, this gives you accurate data to plan and prioritize resolution efforts for rapid time-to-value.

 Reason #4: True automation and scalability